PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 > With DNSSEC and aggressive use of DNSSEC-validated cache, the TTL of the NSEC/NSEC3 record and the SOA.MINIMUM field are the authoritative statement of how quickly a name can start working within a zone.

-Here, the SOA.MINIMUM field cannot be changed to "the minimum of the SOA.MINIMUM field and the SOA TTL" because the resolver may not have the SOA RRset in cache.
+Here, the SOA.MINIMUM field cannot be changed to "the minimum/lesser of the SOA.MINIMUM field and the SOA TTL" because the resolver may not have the SOA RRset in cache.
 Because of that, this document cannot get away with updating just [@RFC8198].
 However, if authoritative servers follow the updates from this document, this should not make a difference, as the TTL of the NSEC/NSEC3 record is already set to the minimum value.